PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![126_img](./images/126_img.png)

-The script file is executed ad the print statement and plot are displayed in the console:
+The script file is executed and the print statement and plot are displayed in the console:

 ![127_img](./images/127_img.png)